Disruptive Student Conduct

 3.4 Procedures for Reporting Disruptive Student Conduct

 All members of the BYU-Hawaii community are encouraged to be alert to the possibility of violent or disruptive acts on the part of students, staff, faculty, or others, and to report such behaviors.
-Disruptive student conduct that poses an immediate threat of harm to any individual’s health, safety, or welfare, should be immediately reported to the university’s Department of Campus Safety and Security (808-675-3911) or to the Honolulu Police (911).
-Other disruptive student conduct that does not pose an immediate threat of harm should be reported to the Office of Honor and/or the Dean of Students, including through Report a Concern on the university’s website.
+Disruptive Student Conduct that poses an immediate threat of harm to any individual’s health, safety, or welfare, should be immediately reported to the university’s Department of Campus Safety and Security (808-675-3911) or to the Honolulu Police (911).
+Other

-Faculty members and instructors are encouraged to report disruptive student conduct to the Office of Honor or the Dean of Students even when the disruptive behavior is apparently resolved.
+to the Office of Honor or the dean of students even when the disruptive behavior is apparently resolved.
 This will help the university identify those students who exhibit a pattern of disruptive conduct.

 3.5 Review Process